taosdata/awesome-tdengine/README.md

 - [taos-rs](https://github.com/yuerrd/taos-rs) - TDengine Java RESTful Client.
 - [TDengine Rust bindings](https://github.com/songtianyi/tdengine-rust-bindings) - It's a Rust bindings project for TDengine.
 - [TDenginex](https://github.com/lizhaochao/TDenginex) - TDengine Connector for Elixir.
+- [DBUtility.TDengine](https://github.com/cockroach888/GSA.MOLLE.ToolKits/tree/main/src/ToolKits.DBUtility/ToolKits.DBUtility.TDengine/src) - Based on the officially provided RESTful API interface, TDengine connectors encapsulated by cutting-edge technologies such as .net6 (.net7 support will be provided soon).
+This package library provides a friendly and unified external interface form, allowing users to focus more on their own business development.
+It is integrated and used through the common host and service container (it can also be created directly by using Provider), and the corresponding [NuGet package](https://www.nuget.org/packages/DBUtility.TDengine) is provided for direct introduction into the project.
+This package library was born in the company's own business application scenarios, and will be continuously optimized and supported synchronously.

 ## Stack